bad63r/dotfiles/i3/README.md

 ### Vivado

-* download ~20Gb Vivado installation file(previous versions are smaller) for all OS and find xsetup script and run it(as root)
+* download ~20Gb Vivado installation file(previous versions are smaller) for all OS and find xsetup script and run it(as root and in the Bash shell)
-* after installation is done you need to know that has to be Bash shell for running Vivado
+* after installation is done, **DO NOT RUN VIVADO YET** you need to install rest of the goodies first.

 `sudo dpkg --add-architecture i386`